gyp12/songpeng.github.io/_posts/2015-03-23-prediction-by-big-query.md

 > **The strategy** (a rough description):
 > Identify the terms with either positve or negative correlations with the changes of stock price.
-> Given a term, if on overage, the search volume is
+> Given a term, if on overage, the search volume is increased.